dehun/chaos_vs_order/pages/Heironeous.md

   by living according to Heironeous' principles of justice, honor, and loyalty, they can achieve true fulfillment and make the world a better place!
+- Symbol is lightning bolt clutched in a fist
+-